Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Marrek understandably wanted to stay on Gao while his fur regrew, so Gabby returned to Cimbrean alone after a long wait for an available jump that she barely noticed.
 She just...sat.
 And waited.
 And didn’t really think about anything.
 There were terrible thoughts and emotions all balled up tight in the back of her mind; she didn’t dare touch them.
 They’d explode, when she did.

-She was spit out the arrival gate with nothing to her name except the oversized fatigues and boots she’d been stuffed into, and a piece of paper with instructions on it---symptoms to watch out for, what to do about them, that kind of thing.
+She was spit out the arrival gate with nothing to her name except the oversized fatigues and boots she’d been stuffed into, and a piece of paper with instructions on it - symptoms to watch out for, what to do about them, that kind of thing.
 On autopilot, she walked the few blocks to the ESNN building.
 Nobody had even bothered to call ahead and let them know.
 She was, in fact, the bearer of breaking news when she stumbled numbly into the office.

 Jim wanted to put her right in front of the camera.
 Ava tore into him and took her home instead.
 Sat her on the couch.
 Sat next to her.
 A warm, furry weight on her knee broke through the daze, and when Gabby looked down into Hannah’s big, soulful, canine, worried eyes...that was when the *click* finally happened.
 When it really hit her just what she’d witnessed, and survived.